ET2 20 Day Ethiopia Tour

 Click here to visit hotel website

-Breakfast and dinner daily (hotels and restaurants), some lunches.
+Breakfast and dinner daily (hotels and restaurants).
 All accommodation, transport, sightseeing and entrance fees for sites noted as 'visited' in the detailed itinerary.
+Full time Tour Leader and local guide services at several locations.
 Gratuities for local guides, drivers, restaurant staff, porters.
 Airport transfers for land & air customers arriving/departing on tour dates.

 International airfare to/from the tour.
 Tour Leader gratuity, lunches, drinks, personal items (phone, laundry, etc), departure taxes, domestic and international air taxes (if applicable), visa fees.
 Airport transfers for Land Only customers.
 Optional trip cancellation insurance.
-Our post-reservation trip notes offer further guidance on optional meal costs, visas, shopping, and locally paid departure taxes.
+Our post-reservation trip notes offer further guidance on optional meal costs, food, weather, visas, what to bring, and shopping.

 Seasonality and Weather